DustinOlsen/v01dworksAnalyticsAPI/API_DOCUMENTATION.md

 Base URL: `http://localhost:8011` (default)

+## Authentication

+This API supports optional key-based authentication.
+See [AUTH_GUIDE.md](AUTH_GUIDE.md) for details on generating keys and signing requests.

 ## Multi-Site Support

 This API supports tracking multiple websites independently.
 Each site has its own isolated database.